-You qualify for the tax benefits available to taxpayers who have foreign earned income if both of the following apply.
-You meet the tax home test (discussed later on this page).

-You meet either the bona fide residence test (see page 2) or the physical presence test (seé page 2)
+You qualify for the tax benefits available You meet the tax home test (discussed later on this page).You meet either the bona fide residence test (see page 2) or the physical presence test (see page 2).
 Note.
 If your only earned income from work abroad is pay you received from the U.S. Government as its employee, you do not qualify for either of the exclusions or the housing deduction.
 Do not file Form 2555.